Mod $\ell$ Weil representations and Deligne--Lusztig inductions for unitary groups: Cohomology as representation of unitary group

 \section{Cohomology as representation of unitary group}

-In this section, we investigate mainly $H_{\mathrm{c}}^n(Y_{n,\overline{\mathbb{F}}_q},\ol{\bF}_{\ell})$ as an $\ol{\bF}_{\ell}[U_n(\bF_q)]$-module.
+In this section, we investigate mainly $H_{\mathrm{c}}^n(Y_{n,\overline{\mathbb{F}}_q},\ol{\bF}_{\ell})$ as an $\ol{\bF}_{\ell}[\oU_n(\bF_q)]$-module.

 In this section, we often ignore Tate twists when it is not necessary to consider Frobenius action.
+We recall that $\mathcal{O}$ and $\mathbb{F}$ is defined in \S \ref{Pre1}.
 For an $\mathcal{O}$-module $M$, let $M[\fm]$ denote the $\mathcal{O}$-submodule of $M$ consisting of elements annihilated by any element of $\fm$.

 \begin{lem} \begin{enumerate} \item The cohomology $H^i(S_{n,\overline{\mathbb{F}}_q},\mathcal{O})$ is free as an $\mathcal{O}$-module for any $i$. \item The cohomology $H^i(S_{n,\overline{\mathbb{F}}_q},\mathcal{O})$ is zero if $i \neq n-2$ and $i$ is odd, and is free of rank one as an $\mathcal{O}$-module if $0 \leq i \leq 2(n-2)$ is even and $i \neq n-2$. \item We have an isomorphism $H^i(S_{n,\overline{\mathbb{F}}_q},\mathcal{O})\otimes_{\mathcal{O}} \mathbb{F}\simeq H^i(S_{n,\overline{\mathbb{F}}_q},\mathbb{F})$ for any $i$. \end{enumerate} \end{lem} \begin{proof} We denote by $S_{n,\mathbb{Q}}$ the Fermat variety defined by the same equation as $S_n$ in $\mathbb{P}_{\mathbb{Q}}^{n-1}$.
 Let $i$ be an integer.
 We have isomorphisms